emul8/emul8/doc/source/introduction.rst

 ============

 This document is intended as a user manual for `Emul8 <http://emul8.org>`_, the extensible open source embedded systems emulation framework.
-Using Emul8, you can write, debug and test sofware for embedded boards (or whole systems, like a set of sensor nodes connected to a data gateway) and run it in a virtual environment on your PC, without the need to touch the physical hardware.
+Using Emul8, you can write, debug and test software for embedded boards (or whole systems, like a set of sensor nodes connected to a data gateway) and run it in a virtual environment on your PC, without the need to touch the physical hardware.
 Indeed, the hardware you are programming for may not even exist yet.

 This first several chapters of this manual describe the framework from a typical user's perspective, but several more chapters follow that will helpful to developers and power users.